Order the Data Center Security Policy Rulebase

 This section summarizes the data center Security policy rulebase for all four data center traffic flows to provide a snapshot of the complete rulebase and show the order of the rules.
 The preceding sections discuss each Security policy rule in detail (as well as the Decryption policy rules, and where required, the Authentication policy and DoS Protection policy rules).

-The first five rules whitelist DNS access for users and whitelist specific application and server access for specific user groups.
+The first five rules in the following graphic allow list DNS access for users and allow list specific application and server access for specific user groups.
 These are the rules we configured in Create User-to-Data-Center Application Whitelist Rules.

 Only the specified users can use only the specified applications on their default ports to access only the specified data center destination servers (addresses).
 Security profiles protect all of these allow rules against threats.
 These rules precede the block rules that discover unknown users and applications on the network because these rules are very specific and prevent sanctioned users and applications from matching more general rules lower in the rulebase.